jadenAB27-gif/program-1a/README.md

-# program-1-c-
+# program-1a
 C module 1

-EX NO-1)c)-Finding whether  a given character is alphabet or not.
+EX NO-1)a)-Finding whether  a given character is alphabet or not.

-Date:19/10/2025
+Date: 26/03/26
-Name: VASANTH S
+Name: JADEN SAMUEL ABRAHAM
-Ref no: 25017538
+Ref no: 25003451

 AIM:
 Write a C program to find whether the given character is alphabet or not.